A review of books on the Wallace case as well as their overall theory.

 Although Goodman’s book was written before the case files were viewed (meaning it is missing crucial elements such as later-discovered evidence including Gordon Parry’s alibi with Olivia Brine), I believe this to be the best book on the case.

-John Gannon’s book would be my top pick for its purpose as a researcher’s guide but I cannot do so for a couple of reasons… First of all is that despite best intentions and effort with such a mass of information, the book is riddled with CRUCIAL factual errors in parts – errors of fact which can entirely swing an opinion on the case when analyzed (for example, the statement about Julia having never worn “a” mackintosh, when it was “the”)… The second reason is that as a book, it is completely unreadable.
-If you do not get Gannon’s book on Kindle and use the search function, then you are in for perhaps the worst, most hellish reading experience of your life.
+John Gannon’s book would be my top pick for its purpose as a researcher’s guide but a couple of things should be noted… First of all is that despite best intentions and effort with such a mass of information, the book has a few factual errors in parts – errors of fact which can entirely swing an opinion on the case when analyzed (for example, the statement about Julia having never worn “a” mackintosh, when it was “the”).
+I recommend getting Gannon’s book on Kindle and using the search function, because as an actual reading experience it needs editing.

 All Books I Own: